unepwcmc/ProtectedPlanet/docs/stats/dissolving_geometries.md

 ## 8. Updating table

 All the geometries should be stored in the countries table.
-According to what we mentionend above we will have three update queries per country everytime we have new geometries.
+According to what we mentioned above we will have three update queries per country every time we have new geometries.

 ```SQL
 UPDATE countries